Barbarians at the Gates

 By Josh Clash, Salt Lake City, Culture Heat

 LAS VEGAS—If you've ever pictured the SHOT Show as a sea of khaki cargo pants, graying mustaches, and endless debates over .308 vs. 6.5 Creedmoor, welcome to 2026.
 The neon haze of the Venetian Expo is still thick with that familiar fog of shooter lube and black rifle banter, but something's shifted.
 Amid the tactical beards and booth babes hawking $3,000 suppressors, a new breed is slamming the aisles like it's a revival of 2010's Warped Tour.
 Tattoos peeking from under Carhartt hoodies, and piercings glinting under LED booth lights—these aren't your dad's range rats.
-They're the new metal scene crew, the DIY punks and thrash-heads who cut their teeth stage diving and breakdown pits, now modding PDWs and flipping off the gatekeepers of the 2A world.
+What could be described as a crew of DIY punks and metal heads who cut their teeth stage diving and in breakdown pits, now modding PDWs and flipping off the gatekeepers of the 2A world.

 But the crew's influence ripples beyond one booth.
 Over at the range, I caught echoes of thrash fury in the crack of new carbines—Beretta's APX A1 Carry getting love from a group that could've headbanged to Lamb of God the night before.
 The air hummed with Gen-Z lingo bleeding into ballistics talk: "This suppressor slaps harder than a two-step."
 And yeah, there were clashes—the inevitable side-eye from the camo crowd when a pierced-up prototype-tester blasts a plate rack with a Flux'd-out P365.
 But that's the beauty: friction breeds fire.
-SHOT Daily's Day 2 wrap-up called it a "wave of innovation," but they missed the undercurrent—these aren't buttoned-up engineers; they're the punks who once spray-painted "ACAB" on venue walls, now etching custom engravings on lowers.
+SHOT Daily's Day 2 wrap-up called it a "wave of innovation," but they missed the undercurrent—these aren't buttoned-up engineers; they're the punks who once tagged venue walls with band logos and manifestos, now etching custom engravings on lowers.

 Next year?
 Expect the pits to get rowdier.
 And if you're a grizzled vet wondering where the kids went wrong—nah, we're just getting started.
 See you in the circle.